skysqlinc/terraform-provider-skysql-beta/docs/resources/skysql_service.md

 ---
-page_title: "skysql_service Resource - terraform-provider-skysql-beta"
+page_title: "skysql_service Resource - terraform-provider-skysql-alpha"
 subcategory: ""
 description: |-
   Creates and manages a service in SkySQL